 Additional past projects:

 A major thrust for us has been the experimental, computational, and theoretical investigation of solidification, and the accompanying interface kinetics and convective flow.
-This project has resulted in the development of a generalized CELLULAR AUTOMATA SOLIDIFICATION CODE which incorporates competing crystalline anisotropies, and has demonstrated the correct behaviour in all of the growth regimes, including a cross-over from slow dendrites in the direction to “fast” dendrites in the and directions.
-These dynamics have proven to be key in the recrystallization of the energetic propellant CL-20 (China Lake-20, which is of interest primarily to the China Lake Naval Air Warfare Center Weapons Division, and Thiokol Propulsion.
+This project has resulted in the development of a generalized CELLULAR AUTOMATA SOLIDIFICATION CODE which incorporates competing crystalline anisotropies, and has demonstrated the correct behavior in all of the growth regimes, including a cross-over from slow dendrites to “fast” dendrites.
+These dynamics have proven to be key in the recrystallization of the energetic propellant CL-20 (China Lake-20), which is of interest primarily to the China Lake Naval Air Warfare Center Weapons Division, and Thiokol Propulsion.

 Fabrication and Characterization of Unsupported C60/C70 Films